 Individual Development Accounts (IDAs) are special savings accounts that match the deposits of low and moderate income savers.
 For every dollar saved in an IDA, savers receive an additional dollar, or more, depending on the guidelines of each program.
 Typically, IDA savings and match may be used for postsecondary education or job training, homeownership, or to start a small business.
 In addition to earning match dollars, participants learn about budgeting, saving and receive additional training before purchasing an asset.
 More information about participation in IDA programs is available in this Fact Sheet.

 Yes.
-There is evidence from IDA initiatives that low-income people, with proper incentives and supports, will save regularly and acquire productive assets.
+There is documented evidence from IDA initiatives that low-income people, with proper incentives and supports, will save regularly and acquire productive assets.
 For example, 2,128 low-income families participating in the American Dream Demonstration, the first large-scale test of IDAs, saved $602,181 as of June 2000, and these savings leveraged another $1,146,919 in matching funds.
 The average monthly net deposit per participant was $19, and with an average match rate of 2:1, participants accumulated about $700 per year.

+What is the impact of IDAs?
 Over the last decade, more than 85,000 IDAs have been opened in programs administered by more than 1,100 sites across the country.
 The impact of this initiative has resulted in more than 9,400 new homeowners, 7,200 educational purchases and 6,400 small business start-up and expansion purchases.

 While the number of IDA programs across the country has grown tremendously in recent years, escalating demand and scaled-back resources have made it difficult for organizations to raise funds to continue or start additional programs.
 Millions of Americans who do not own assets and others who do not have a bank account are not currently benefiting from IDAs.
 Greater public and private investment is needed to make IDAs more widely available.